salvadorfrs5/overload-tracker/readme.md

 **Required Must-have Stories**

-- User can create an account and log in.
+- [x] UI displays current date and workout week
-- User can input exercise data, including sets, reps, and weight lifted, for each workout session.
+- [x] User can create workouts and exercises
-- User can view and edit their workout history.
+- [x] User can view/delete their created workouts
-- User can compare their current week's performance with the previous week.
+- [] User can compare their current week's performance with the previous week.
-- User can set specific goals for each exercise.
+- [] User can set specific goals for each exercise.
-- User can visualize their progress through graphs and charts.
+- [] User can visualize their progress through graphs and charts.

 **Optional Nice-to-have Stories**

-- User receives workout reminders.
+- [] User receives workout reminders.
-- User can share their achievements and progress with friends or the fitness community.
+- [] User can share their achievements and progress with friends or the fitness community.
-- User can view visualized progression data in the form of weekly, monthly, and yearly graphs to asses PR progress.
+- [] User can view visualized progression data in the form of weekly, monthly, and yearly graphs to asses PR progress.
-- User can access a comprehensive library of weightlifting exercises with detailed instructions and videos.
+- [] User can access a comprehensive library of weightlifting exercises with detailed instructions and videos.

 ### 2. Screen Archetypes